What are noroviruses?

 How can the spread of norovirus be stopped?

-- Individuals infected with a norovirus should stay
+- People infected with a norovirus should stay home until 48 hours after symptoms have stopped.

 - Medical practitioners